loda-lang/loda-programs/programs/oeis/list1.md

 * [A119635](http://oeis.org/A119635) ([L18 program](119/A119635.asm)): a(n) = n*(1 + n^2)*2^n.
 * [A119651](http://oeis.org/A119651) ([L49 program](119/A119651.asm)): Number of different values of exactly n standard American coins (pennies, nickels, dimes and quarters).
 * [A119652](http://oeis.org/A119652) ([L24 program](119/A119652.asm)): Number of different values of <= n standard American coins (pennies, nickels, dimes and quarters).
+* [A119674](http://oeis.org/A119674) ([L39 program](119/A119674.asm)): Number of states of the minimal deterministic finite automaton that accepts binary strings that represent numbers that are divisible by n.
 * [A119713](http://oeis.org/A119713) ([L13 program](119/A119713.asm)): First differences are 2, 5, 5, 9, 9, 9, 14, 14, 14, 14, ..., that is, A000096 with m-th term repeated m times (m>=1).
 * [A119771](http://oeis.org/A119771) ([L13 program](119/A119771.asm)): Product of n^2 and n-th tetrahedral number: n^3*(n+1)*(n+2)/6.
 * [A119789](http://oeis.org/A119789) ([L11 program](119/A119789.asm)): Fibonacci Logarithms used to get a triangular array.